Showing posts with label piano. Show all posts

 The former slave gallery is preserved and offers balcony seating.

-Mr. Whitlock talked about the history of the church and afterward, we listened to a local artist play Lorena on the banjo.
+Mr. Whitlock talked about the church's history, and afterward, we listened to a local artist play "Lorena" on the banjo.

 Lorena is a song loved by both Union and Confederate Soldiers.